dbt1/flash-script/README.md

-## Flash script for supported settopboxes
+## Flash script for supported set top boxes

 Script was forked as template from https://github.com/neutrino-hd/meta-hd51